tingsu/Stoat/README.md

 Android SDK recently makes an update about emulators.
 If you cannot start the emulator (like "Cannot launch AVD in emulator:QT library not found"), please check [this post](https://stackoverflow.com/questions/42554337/cannot-launch-avd-in-emulatorqt-library-not-found) for solution.
 You can create an emulator before running Stoat.
 See [this link](https://stackoverflow.com/questions/43275238/how-to-set-system-images-path-when-creating-an-android-avd) for how to create avd using [avdmanager](https://developer.android.com/studio/command-line/avdmanager).

+E.g.

+1. sdkmanager  "system-images;android-18;google_apis;x86"

-E.g. avdmanager create avd --force --name testAVD_1 --package 'system-images;android-18;google_apis;x86' --abi google_apis/x86 --sdcard 512M --device 'Nexus 7'
+2. avdmanager create avd --force --name testAVD_1 --package 'system-images;android-18;google_apis;x86' --abi google_apis/x86 --sdcard 512M --device 'Nexus 7'

 * Ubuntu 14.04/Linux